WeCanCodeIT/columbus-2017-fall/exercises/reviews-iteration-3/README.md

 - Dynamically remove tags in your web application using buttons and text fields

+**Notes on Tags** Give the user the option to add a tag to a particular review, and if that tag does not exist, it can be created and applied.

 - Update information in your reviews/templates to include the tags in the information you have provided to the user interface

 - Create a template to show all reviews that belong to a particular tag